Home > Guides > Best digital pianos: Get that premium digital piano sound

 It includes 30 onboard sounds that cover acoustic and electric pianos, organs, strings, to more esoteric instruments like harpsichord and more.
 Players will appreciate the versatile range of options in the quality of the sound library.

 The keyboard can be split, which is useful for MIDI integration.
 Overall the I/O is useful for a variety of situations.
-It includes 1/4″ TS outputs, 1/8″ auxiliary input, and headphone output.
+It includes 1/4″ TS outputs, 1/8″ auxiliary input, and output for headphones.

 Best digital piano for grand piano sounds: Kawai MP11SE